 The simple way we avoided it was to keep the humidity below the blight threshold.
 In a greenhouse, where it tends to be warm, its relatively simple too control humidity and its doesn’t require special equipment.
 Growers always say to aim for a “buoyant” atmosphere in the glasshouse.
 Bouyant is hard to describe, you know it when you have it.
 But let me explain what it isn’t.
 It’s not a muggy atmosphere.
 If the atmosphere feels “close” or humid it’s not a good sign.
 And that’s why growing toms and cues in the same house is fraught with difficulty, If its too dry the cues don’t like it and yields are too low to be economic, and if its too humid you get blight!

 In warm weather we allowed temperatures to rise but also gave the house plenty of ventilation.
-Good venting was the key.
+Good ventilation was the key.

 Blight Resistant Tomato Varieties